Sea level rise due to ice loss in Antarctica could become a major risk for coastal protection even in the near term, scientists say.

 “The more computer simulation models we use, all of them with slightly different dynamic representations of the Antarctic ice sheet, the wider the range of results that we yield – but also the more robust the insights that we gain,” says co-author Sophie Nowicki of the NASA Goddard Space Flight Center and lead author of the Intergovernmental Panel on Climate Change who led the overarching ice sheet model intercomparison project, ISMIP6.
 “There are still large uncertainties, but we are constantly improving our understanding of the largest ice sheet on Earth.
 Comparing model outputs is a forceful tool to provide society with the necessary information for rational decisions.”

-Over the long-term, the Antarctic ice sheet has the potential to raise sea level by tens of meters.
+Over the long term, the Antarctic ice sheet has the potential to raise the sea level by tens of meters.
 “What we know for certain,” says Levermann, “is that not stopping to burn coal, oil, and gas will drive up the risks for coastal metropolises from New York to Mumbai, Hamburg or Shanghai.”

 Reference: “Projecting Antarctica’s contribution to future sea level rise from basal ice shelf melt using linear response functions of 16 ice sheet models (LARMIP-2)” by Anders Levermann, Ricarda Winkelmann, Torsten Albrecht, Heiko Goelzer, Nicholas R. Golledge, Ralf Greve, Philippe Huybrechts, Jim Jordan, Gunter Leguy, Daniel Martin, Mathieu Morlighem, Frank Pattyn, David Pollard, Aurelien Quiquet, Christian Rodehacke, Helene Seroussi, Johannes Sutter, Tong Zhang, Jonas Van Breedam, Reinhard Calov, Robert DeConto, Christophe Dumas, Julius Garbe, G. Hilmar Gudmundsson, Matthew J. Hoffman, Angelika Humbert, Thomas Kleiner, William H. Lipscomb, Malte Meinshausen, Esmond Ng, Sophie M. J. Nowicki, Mauro Perego, Stephen F. Price, Fuyuki Saito, Nicole-Jeanne Schlegel, Sainan Sun and Roderik S. W. van de Wal, 14 February 2020, Earth System Dynamics.